javascript-tutorial/en.javascript.info/1-js/09-classes/04-private-protected-properties-methods/article.md

     **If we strictly delimit the internal interface, then the developer of the class can freely change its internal properties and methods, even without informing the users.**

-    If you're a developer of such class, it's great to know that private methods can be safely renamed, their parameters can be changed, and even removed, because no external code depends on them.
+    If you're a developer of such a class, it's great to know that private methods can be safely renamed, their parameters can be changed, and even removed, because no external code depends on them.

     For users, when a new version comes out, it may be a total overhaul internally, but still simple to upgrade if the external interface is the same.